gabibdods/FolioFrame/README.md

+# FolioFrame

-# 🌍 FolioFrame — Personal Portfolio Website on a Live Production Django Server
+# Personal Portfolio Website on a Live Production Django Server

-A full-featured personal website for recruiters, collaborators, and visitors to view my portfolio, explore my experience and send me messages.
-Built using Django in **production mode**, integrated with **Gunicorn** and **NGINX** for performance, and enriched with **HTML**, **CSS**, and **JavaScript** for interactive frontend and dynamic backend behavior.
-A CI/CD pipeline connects my work environment to the web server using **GitLab Runner** and SSH, leveraging **Ansible** for tasks like database migration, static/media file collection, and package updates.
-Updates appear in minutes on the live public URL via **Cloudflare Tunnels**, a safer alternative to traditional port forwarding.
+### Description

+- A full-stack portfolio website designed to present professional projects, accept contact messages, and promote ongoing work.
+- Built with Django in production mode, deployed via Gunicorn and NGINX, and supported by CI/CD automation using GitLab Runner and Ansible.
+- Cloudflare Tunnel enables secure, global access via public domain without traditional port forwarding.

 ---

+## NOTICE

+- Please read through this `README.md` to better understand the project's source code and setup instructions.
+- Also, make sure to review the contents of the `License/` directory.
+- Your attention to these details is appreciated — enjoy exploring the project!

-## 🔍 Problem Statement
+## Problem Statement

-I needed a professional, accessible, and public-facing website to showcase my work to recruiters and potential collaborators.
-The site needed to be secure, reliable, and production-ready — with a message-sending form — and accessible via a real public domain URL.
+- I needed a public-facing website to present my portfolio, receive contact messages, and support newsletter subscriptions.
+The solution had to be stable, secure, production-ready, and accessible via a real domain.

 ---

-## 🎯 Project Goals
+## Project Goals

+### Deploy a Django-powered personal portfolio

-- Host a **portfolio website** accessible from anywhere online
+- Build and launch a Django website accessible from anywhere using a secure tunnel to a real domain.

-- Enable visitors to:
-  - View project showcases
-  - Learn about my professional background
-  - Send direct messages to my email
-  - Subscribe to my game's newsletter
-- Practice deploying Django in **production mode**
-- Implement strong **anti-bot and anti-spam** protection for all public forms
+### Enable messaging, subscriptions, and project showcasing

+- Provide an interactive UI for users to send messages, learn about my work, and subscribe to updates.

 ---

-## 🛡️ Anti-Bot & Security Measures
+## Tools, Materials & Resources

-To protect the site from automated attacks, spam, and abuse, I implemented multiple layers of bot protection:

-- ✅ **Google reCAPTCHA v3** — integrated into contact and newsletter forms to block automated submissions
-- ✅ **Django Ratelimit** — throttles repeated form requests to prevent brute-force abuse
-- ✅ **Custom Django Middleware** — user-agent filtering, and suspicious pattern detection
-- ✅ **Honeypot Traps** — invisible form fields to trap bots that fill all inputs blindly
-- 🧪 **More security features to come**, including IP-based lockouts, behavioral analysis, and spam signature detection

-These measures help keep contact forms, newsletter subscriptions, and login routes clean, responsive, and resilient under traffic.
+### Django + Python Backend

+- Django framework used for routing, form handling, and backend logic, written in Python.

+### Gunicorn + NGINX + Cloudflare Tunnel

+- Gunicorn serves the Django app as WSGI, reverse-proxied by NGINX, with secure tunneling via Cloudflare.

+### GitLab CI/CD + Ansible

+- GitLab Runner triggers deployments, executes Ansible tasks for DB migrations, media collection, and system updates.

 ---

-## 🛠️ Technologies Used

-### 🔧 Backend & Server
-- **Django** — Python web framework used for routing and site structure
-- **Python** — Used to configure Django settings, routes, views, and logic
-- **Gunicorn** — WSGI-compliant HTTP server for production use
-- **NGINX** — Reverse proxy and static file server with high efficiency

-### 💻 Frontend & Interactivity
-- **HTML** — Core structure of the website
-- **CSS** — Visual design and responsiveness
-- **JavaScript** — Interactive frontend behavior
-- **Google reCAPTCHA** — Integrated in key input forms
+## Design Decision

+### Gunicorn and NGINX production stack

+- Selected for stability, reverse proxy performance, and production-grade deployment compatibility.

+### Ansible-powered deployment pipeline

+- Ensures repeatable, automated deployment steps for updates and configuration changes.

+### Security-first development

+- Employed Cloudflare Zero Trust, Django middleware, and multi-layer bot prevention for form endpoints.

 ---

-## 🧩 Design Decisions
+## Features

-- Used **Django + Python** to leverage previous experience and take advantage of Django’s form system and security features
-- Chose **Gunicorn + NGINX** for production deployment due to their proven performance and reliability
-- Emphasized security, with **Cloudflare ZeroTrust** and strong form validation
-- Prioritized **user input safety**, **anti-bot protection**, and **web hardening** through middleware and IP control
+### Project Portfolio Showcases

+- Visitors can view categorized, documented projects with descriptions, links, and visuals.

+### Contact Form and Newsletter

+- reCAPTCHA-secured contact form allows direct messaging; optional subscription to future project newsletters.

+### Full CI/CD Deployment Pipeline

+- GitLab Runner + Ansible script push the latest project version with media sync and database migrations to production.

 ---

-## 🖥️ Architecture Overview
+## Block Diagram

 ```plaintext
         +------------------+